 - Ranking in the top 35% of their class in general scholarship

-- Have a minimum GPA of 3.0 (on a 4.0 scale) in both psychology classes and in cumulative grades
+- Have a minimum GPA of 3.0 (on a 4.0 scale) in both psychology classes and cumulative grades

-The purpose of the Psychology Club is to provide all psychology majors, regardless of GPA, psychology-related opportunities for service, socializing and networking, for gaining further knowledge of psychological science and the Baylor Department of Psychology and Neuroscience, for gaining lifelong learning skills in a changing discipline, and for guidance about how to choose a career, how to find career opportunities, gaining entrance to graduate and professional schools, and career paths for those with bachelor degrees.
+The purpose of the Psychology Club is to provide all psychology majors, regardless of GPA, psychology-related opportunities for service, socializing, and networking for gaining further knowledge of psychological science and the Baylor Department of Psychology and Neuroscience for gaining lifelong learning skills in a changing discipline, and for guidance about how to choose a career, how to find career opportunities, gaining entrance to graduate and professional schools, and career paths for those with bachelor degrees.